inBeat/inbeat-website/content/top-influencers/tiktok/dancers/canada/_index.md

 ---
-title: Top 10 Dancers TikTok Influencers In Canada In 2023
+title: Top 10 Dancers TikTok Influencers In Canada In 2024
 description: >-
-  Find top dancers TikTok influencers in Canada in 2023.
+  Find top dancers TikTok influencers in Canada in 2024.
 Most popular hashtags: #fyp #duet #foryou #dance.
 platform: TikTok
-hits: 146
+hits: 143
-text_top: Discover the top-rated TikTok influencers on inBeat.
+text_top: Analyze the top-rated TikTok accounts on inBeat.
-text_bottom: Our search engine aggregates 146 TikTok influencers like this in Canada for you to collaborate.
+text_bottom: Our database has 143 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "madison_parkinson1"
     fullname: >-